NahidRuhan/kanban-app/README.md

 # 2. Install dependencies
 npm install

-# 3. Create .env file based on the example above
-touch .env

-# 4. Generate the Prisma Client
+# 3. Generate the Prisma Client
 npx prisma generate

-# 5. Sync Prisma schema with your database
+# 4. Sync Prisma schema with your database
 npx prisma db push

-# 6. Seed the database with demo users and boards
+# 5. Seed the database with demo users and boards
 node seed.js

-# 7. Start the backend development server
+# 6. Start the backend development server
 npm run start:dev
 ```
 *The backend API will run on `http://localhost:5000` (or `3001` if configured).*